Did you know that the earliest record of juggling objects dates back to at least 2000 BCE?

 World Juggling Day falls on the Saturday closest to June 17 to commemorate the anniversary of the foundation of the International Jugglers Association (IJA) in 1975.
 The International Jugglers’ Association was founded on June 17, 1947.
 First celebrated around the mid 1980’s, this special day was created to celebrate the art, history, and science involved in juggling.
 In 1995 the name was changed to World Juggling Day to recognize the global reach of the International Jugglers Association.

 Teacher Note: At this age, children do not usually possess the hand-eye coordination skills required for ball juggling.
 In order to promote hand-eye coordination and teach basic juggling at the same time, try using lightweight scarves.
 Gauzy, see-through scarves are perfect but other scarves can work too.
-Check with your school board resources as they may have a kit for this purpose.
+You may wish to check with your school board resources as they may have a kit for this purpose.
 If scarves aren’t available, you can use beanbags.
 This activity is best done in the gym or outside (if it is not too windy).

 Watch this how-to video before attempting this activity.